TechsophyOfficial/awgment-package/README.md

 ```

-You will see awgment-tsf name with status as Deployed.
+You will see awgment-tsf name with status as Deployed as below.
 If not, please refer to [Troubleshooting](https://github.com/TechsophyOfficial/awgment-package/tree/readme_issues#troubleshooting)
 <br/>

+        NAME        	NAMESPACE	REVISION	UPDATED         STATUS  	CHART               	APP VERSION
+        awgment-tsf 	default  	1       	                deployed	tsf-playground-1.0.0	1.0.0
+        keycloak-tsf	default  	1       	                deployed	keycloak-tsf-1.0.0  	1.0.0

 After Verification, check if all pods are running.
 </br>